mrezabayat/iamsorush/content/posts/auto-cpp/index.md

 static_assert(std::is_same<decltype(x), bool>::value, "x must be bool");
 ```

-Another solution to check types is to use `typeid` as below
+Another solution to check types is to use `typeid` as below.

 ```cpp
 #include <iostream>